James R. Williams (lawyer): Personal life

 Williams was the 25th General President of Alpha Phi Alpha fraternity.
 As president, he was named one of the 100 most influential Black Americans by Ebony magazine.
-Williams is also the principal founder of Akron-based the Alpha Phi Alpha Education Foundation and Alpha Phi Alpha Homes.
+Williams is also the principal founder of Akron-based Alpha Phi Alpha Education Foundation and the principal founder and first president of Alpha Phi Alpha Homes.
+Established in 1966, the latter provided housing for low-income people and seniors.